 Well, this simple isn’t secure.
 This list above are the 25 most commonly used passwords.
 There is even bigger list here www.passwordrandom.com/most-popular-passwords.
 It contains the 10,000 most commonly used passwords .

 (ProAdvice: PLEASE DO NOT USE THE PASSWORD CHECKER ON THEIR SITE.
 I don’t think you should type your password anywhere except where you should use it.
 Got it?
 Good.. moving on..)

 So now that your password has been shared with the world or maybe you know your kids, pets or cars name isn’t secure either… lets get you more secure, get https://www.onesureinsurance.co.uk/van-insurance insurance for your car and feel ten times more secure.

 1. USE A PASSPHRASE NOT a PASSWORD

 You should use a 9 character passphrase with with special characters.
 Like

 Considering that fundamentally computers fastest action is the comparison of 1’s and 0’s this is a amazingly fast job.
-In fact there are password cracking tool that use gaming video cards can crack passwords with 6 billion attempts per second. using a passphrase makes this significantly more difficult to do in a short period of time.
+In fact there are password cracking tool that use gaming video cards can crack passwords with 6 billion attempts per second, although so many people still use their graphic cards just to play video games as CSGO, with the help of sites that increase your CSGO rank. using a passphrase makes this significantly more difficult to do in a short period of time.

 2. CHANGE YOUR PASSWORD REGULARLY